dojo/docs/dojo/attr.rst

 Introduction
 ============

-``dojo.attr()`` gives you a unified API to deal with DOM Node attribute and property values.
+``dojo.attr()`` gives you a unified API to deal with DOM node attribute and property values.
 It checks an attribute and if there is a property with the same name, it will get/set its value.
 Otherwise it will work with DOM node attributes.

 On top of that several browsers deal with attribute setting and getting in different ways.

-If an attribute was not specified for the DOM node, it will return a falsy value (see `dojo.hasAttr <dojo/hasAttr>`_).
-If you want to get a default value for missing attributes, use `dojo.getNodeProp <dojo/getNodeProp>`_, which always falls back to properties, if they are available.
+If an attribute was not specified for the DOM node, it will return a falsy value (see :ref:`dojo.hasAttr <dojo/hasAttr>`).
+If you want to get a default value for missing attributes, use :ref:`dojo.getNodeProp <dojo/getNodeProp>`, which always falls back to properties, if they are available.

-Since dojo 1.7, dojo.attr has been kept in dojo/_base/html as a compatibility of dojo version before, it's recommended to use attr.get, attr.set to replace this API.
+Since Dojo 1.7, ``dojo.attr`` is exposed via the ``get`` and ``set`` methods of the ``dojo/dom-attr`` module.
+An alias is kept in ``dojo/_base/html`` for backward-compatibility.

 =====
 Usage